-Thomas Jefferson’s Nice Program is open to students who have completed at least the first year of law school, are currently in good standing at any ABA accredited law school, as well as to graduates of approved schools, and have an overall GPA of 2.0 or higher.
+Thomas Jefferson’s Nice Program is open to students who have completed at least the first year of law school, are currently in good standing at any ABA accredited law school, as well as to graduates of approved schools.
 Consistent with ABA requirements, students must be in good standing when applying and remain in good standing throughout the program in order to attend and obtain credit.
 Foreign law students or foreign law graduates, and U.S. or foreign graduates with advanced degrees in other disciplines, may also be eligible.
 Minimum Continuing Legal Education (MCLE) credit is available.
 For further information, please contact: Professor Susan Tiefenbrun, Professor of Law and Director of the Center for Global Legal Studies at Thomas Jefferson School of Law; at 619.961.4256, or at email@example.com.

 Since enrollment in the program is limited, it is advisable to apply early.
 Applications will be accepted on a first come, first served basis.
 Grades are based on an examination in each course.